-Potentially eligible participants will be allocated waiver funding based on their date of application and their placement in priority ranking resulting from the equitable distribution of waiver funding among the sub divisions (counties) of the waiver region.
+Potentially eligible participants will be allocated waiver funding based on their date of application and their placement in priority ranking resulting from the equitable distribution of waiver funding among the sub divisions of the waiver region based on population.
+If a specific sub division has no referrals, the unused waiver slots will be reallocated among remaining sub divisions of the NC Innovations region based on equitable distribution of the individuals waiting.